How to manage goroutine shared state

 %%%%{init: {'theme':'neutral'}}%%%% flowchart RL go(("`Golang`")) -.-> go/ConcurrencyGroup(["`Concurrency`"]) go/ConcurrencyGroup -.-> go/goroutines("`Goroutines`") go/ConcurrencyGroup -.-> go/channels("`Channels`") go/ConcurrencyGroup -.-> go/waitgroups("`Waitgroups`") go/ConcurrencyGroup -.-> go/atomic("`Atomic`") go/ConcurrencyGroup -.-> go/mutexes("`Mutexes`") go/ConcurrencyGroup -.-> go/stateful_goroutines("`Stateful Goroutines`") subgraph Lab Skills go/goroutines -.-> lab-421508{{"`How to manage goroutine shared state`"}} go/channels -.-> lab-421508{{"`How to manage goroutine shared state`"}} go/waitgroups -.-> lab-421508{{"`How to manage goroutine shared state`"}} go/atomic -.-> lab-421508{{"`How to manage goroutine shared state`"}} go/mutexes -.-> lab-421508{{"`How to manage goroutine shared state`"}} go/stateful_goroutines -.-> lab-421508{{"`How to manage goroutine shared state`"}} end

-Understanding Shared State in Golang
+Exploring Shared State in Golang

-In concurrent programming with Golang, shared state refers to data or resources that can be accessed and modified by multiple goroutines simultaneously.
-Managing shared state is crucial to prevent race conditions and ensure data consistency.
+In concurrent programming, shared state refers to the data that is accessible by multiple goroutines (lightweight threads in Go) simultaneously.
+Proper management of shared state is crucial to avoid race conditions, which can lead to unpredictable and incorrect program behavior.

-Types of Shared State
+Understanding Shared State

 package main